-

 - Navigate to Configuration > Security > SSL Forward Proxy.

-- In the Getting Started section, click SSL Forward Proxy Wizard link.
+- In the Getting Started section, click the SSL Forward Proxy Wizard link.

 - In the SSL Forward Proxy wizard, click Get Started and click Continue.